SHAPeS-Software/HTML-Starter/README.md

 # HTML-Starter

-This is a repo which contains a simplesite that is already linked with the scripts.js and styles.css.
+This is a repo which contains a simple site that is already linked with the scripts.js and styles.css.
+Used for learning purposes or as a starting template.

 ## Instructions
 use git to clone the repo